 IRS notices or letters are sent to alert you that there has been an action, update or change to your IRS account.
 That change can cover everything from an informational update, to an extra identification request, to a delay in your return/refund due to additional processing or further IRS reviews/audits.

 In most cases there is little reason to panic or get overly stressed if you receive a formal IRS notice or letter.
 Instead, learn some of the reasons for why you may be receiving a notice and what you should do next.
-You can also find a lot more details on the official IRS website.
+I have also provided information on some common IRS notices you may receive in the sections below.

 Reason 1: Money

 Money is the first thing associated with an IRS notice.
 Everyone’s first question is: “Do I owe money?” or “Has my refund been reduced?”
 The IRS does send out notices regarding a balance being due.
 However, it can also be notifying you of your refund or any adjustments made.

 Typically, a taxpayer is alerted via a formal notice or letter when they have received an IRS payment, had an adjustment to their refund or are need to provide additional supporting evidence for credits or deductions they have claimed.

 You can often see these IRS actions on your (free) tax transcript with different tax transaction codes (e.g 570 – Refund freeze) and the associated IRS notice notification code 971.
 The actual letter or notice for the specific IRS action will be mailed to your address on file with the IRS.

 Unfortunately if you see a message saying that your tax return needs further review by the IRS, you can expect your refund payment to delayed.